Michael E. Thornton: Medal of Honor action

 For the next four hours, the five men held off an enemy force estimated at 150 strong.
-Norris attempted to call in the Vietnamese junk boats, one of which had a mortar on board, but the destroyers forbid them from entering the line of fire.
+Norris attempted to call in the Vietnamese junk boats, one of which had a mortar on board, but the destroyers forbade them from entering the line of fire.
 Thornton, Norris and the three Vietnamese were alone and nearly surrounded.
 Near dawn, Norris ordered the group to extract towards the beach, and they leap-frogged towards the surf.
 Norris was able to contact the cruiser and requested that they fire for effect to cover their withdrawal.
 Norris covered the group's rearward movement.
 As he prepared to fire a LAW rocket at a group of 70 to 75 North Vietnamese troops attacking his position, he was severely wounded by a round through his head.

 One of the South Vietnamese who saw Norris get shot assumed he was dead.
 Thornton, upon hearing the news, ran about 400 yards to the last location he saw Norris to recover the body of his fallen comrade.
 When he found Norris, he saw that "the whole side of his head was completely gone."
 As enemy troops overran his position, he stopped to shoot several.
 Thornton put Norris on his shoulders and ran back towards the beach when the first shell from the Newport News struck the beach.
 The concussion from the round blew Thornton and Norris 20 ft into the air.
-It also slowed the advance of the enemy troops, and Thornton picked up Norris who he discovered was just barely alive.
+It also slowed the advance of the enemy troops, and Thornton picked up Norris whom he discovered was just barely alive.